 The link of the "Final report" can be sent to user's email.

-There are three main aspects of the report which are quality control, curve fitting, visualization and DSS.
+There are three main aspects of the report which are Quality control, Curve fitting, and Visualization of results.

 Quality control statistics give valuable information about the plate quality, technical issues if any and overall reliability of the data.
-Comprehensive table gives various numeric cutoffs like Z’ and SSMD are reported along with several parameters calculated for each of the control.
-For a good quality plate, Z’ above 0.5 and SSMD above 7 are considered as thresholds.
+Comprehensive table gives various numeric cutoffs, like Z’ and SSMD, are reported along with several parameters calculated for each of the control.
+For a good quality plate, Z’ should be above 0.5 and SSMD above 7.
+Out_To_In_Controls should be between 0.9 and 1.1, while CV_Neg and CV_Pos below 10.

 Plate heatmaps are false color images of the assay plate based on the raw data.
 They help in spotting edge effects, dispensing problems and other technical issues.

-Drug sensitivity scores are reported in the form of the excel-tables of all the screens as well as interactive graphics such as heatmaps.
-The interactive heatmap shows the curve fit of a particular drug on hovering over the value on the heatmaps.
+AUC and DSS scores are reported in the form of the excel-tables of all the screens as well as interactive graphics such as heatmaps.
+The interactive heatmap shows the curve fit of a particular drug by hovering over the value on the heatmap.
 By clicking on the drug name, you can view and compare dose-response curves across all the samples.
+Please note, that we implemented different distance metrics for heatmap clustering.
+Euclidean distance is used as default option, but other options, such as Pearson correlation, were shown to be powerful to detect similarities between drug response profiles.

 Clustering tree is a radial dendrogram for each drug with corresponding DSS values.It shows the mean DSS value across all the samples by hovering over the blue dots on the tree.